 The investments held in common/collective trusts are valued at the NAV per unit of the underlying funds.
-The NAV is used as the practical expedient to estimate fair value and are not categorized in the fair value hierarchy.
+The NAV is used as the practical expedient to estimate fair value and therefore, investments recorded at NAV are not categorized in the fair value hierarchy.
 NAV of the collective trust is calculated daily.